Joe Burrow’s TD to Higgins lifts Bengals over Titans 20-16

 The Titans (7-4) equaled their most points allowed since a Week 2 loss at Buffalo as their two-game winning streak ended.
 This was just the second time since that loss that Tennessee gave up more than 17, matching the 20 points allowed in an overtime loss at Kansas City.

-Cincinnati smothered NFL rushing leader Derrick Henry yet again, holding him to a season-low 38 yards.
+Cincinnati smothered NFL rushing leader Derrick Henry yet again, holding him to 38 yards, his second-lowest total of the season.
 Tennessee tried to rally by throwing to Henry, and he had a career-best 79 yards receiving.
 Ryan Tannehill threw for 291 yards, but the Titans couldn’t score a touchdown in three trips to the red zone.

 Burrow threw for 270 yards, and Higgins finished with 114 yards on seven catches.
 Samaje Perine also ran a 7-yard TD that tied it at 10 with 1:55 left in the first half.